canyon289/conference_playbook/_sources/intro.md

 small.
 This book will an example and a guide of how you can run a conference for your community.

 ## Please pardon the dust
-I'm writing this book in an "Open Source Software" fashion, where I write a prototype quickly to get the ideas out there, and build and improve on the core sections over time, particularly with community input.
+This book with be developed in an "Open Source Software" fashion, where chapters are shared as they're written.
+This is get the ideas out there, and improve on the over time, particularly with community input.
 Given the COVID pandemic I particularly want to empower people as quickly as possible.